balogsun/SeunB-mentoring-docs/CICD/CICD.md

 # **Setting Up a Cost-Effective CI/CD and Kubernetes Environment on Windows: A Comprehensive Guide**

-If you’ve ever worried about the costs associated with setting up your own continuous integration and deployment (CI/CD) workflow, especially while trying to minimize cloud expenses, this guide is for you.
+If you're looking to optimize costs while setting up and managing a Kubernetes cloud environment with an integrated continuous integration and deployment (CI/CD) workflow, this guide is designed to provide you with practical strategies to achieve this.

-This guide provides a detailed approach to installing and configuring key tools needed for CI/CD on a Windows environment.
-It includes step-by-step instructions for setting up Chocolatey, Docker, Git, Minikube, kubectl, CircleCI, and ArgoCD.
+I will provide a detailed approach to installing and configuring key tools needed for CI/CD on a Windows environment, including step-by-step instructions for setting up Chocolatey, Docker, Git, Minikube, kubectl, CircleCI, and ArgoCD.
 By following these steps, you'll create a robust development workflow that leverages these tools effectively while keeping costs low.

 **Prerequisites:**